-Feasibility of Individualized Therapy for Recurrent GBM
+Feasibility of Individualized Therapy for Recurrent Glioblastoma

 Pilot Study Testing Feasibility of Individualized Therapy for Recurrent Glioblastoma

 The goal of the current study is to build upon prior results by confirming the feasibility of actually implementing patient-specific drug regimens in a rapid, clinically-relevant timetable.
-We will also assess for efficacy, safety, and response outcomes of these patient-specific regimens, to generate preliminary data that would support a larger trial assessing efficacy of such an approach.
+The investigators will also assess for efficacy, safety, and response outcomes of these patient-specific regimens, to generate preliminary data that would support a larger trial assessing efficacy of such an approach.

 You can join if…